 The best way to actually navigate stress is by tuning in and listening to what your body wants and needs.
 Do you need to lay down for a few hours and catch up on your favourite series without checking your work emails?
 Do you need to call a friend and talk it out whilst cooking dinner?
 Do you need to get outside and stretch?

-Your body knows what it wants and what it wants is to help you through this stressful time.
+Your body knows what it wants and what it wants is to help you through stressful times to come back to a more relaxed and balanced state.
 So, listen to it and don’t say ‘yes’ to anything that doesn’t align with what your body wants.

-The worst thing you can do when you’re stressed, or actually any time, is judge yourself.
-A lot of people start to judge themself for feeling stressed and for experiencing anxiety, but there’s absolutely no need to judge yourself for this - we all experience it.
-Also, don’t judge yourself for how you respond to stress - if your body is telling you to stop and have a break, don’t judge yourself or make yourself feel guilty for slowing down and taking some time out.
+The worst thing you can do when you’re stressed is judge yourself.
+A lot of people start to judge themself for feeling stressed and for experiencing anxiety, but this only makes it worse.
+It can be comforting to understand how you respond to stress - if your body is telling you to stop and have a break when you're stressed, that'll probably work for you, but if it's telling you to head to the gym and sweat it out, that might be your go-to.

 Practice Mindfulness

-Practicing mindfulness can help relax and centre you, as well as help you find peace and tranquility when you otherwise can’t.
+It's just wishy-washy or hippy-dippy: practicing mindfulness can help relax and centre you, as well as help you find peace and tranquility when you otherwise can’t.
 Mindfulness can look like a wide range of practices, from yoga and meditation to journaling and just sitting quietly.
-Try and find a mindfulness practice that you can incorporate into your daily life and you’ll find the stress washing off you (oh, cleansing meditative showers are a dream too!).

 Spend Time Around People That Bring You Joy

 Spending time around people that we love and people that bring us joy can boost our serotonin, oxytocin, and dopamine levels, combatting stress directly and boosting our mood.
-In addition, the old saying “a problem shared is a problem halved” really is true, so try and confide in someone about your stresses and you might not only figure out ways to solve the problems you’re facing, but you might also benefit from being supported by that person.
+In addition, the old saying “a problem shared is a problem halved” really is true, so try and confide in someone about your stresses and you might not only figure out ways to solve the problems you’re facing, but you might also benefit from just talking it out and being supported by that person.

 Focus On Properly Fuelling Your Mind and Body